Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \section{Fantastic Stochastic Codes and How to Construct Them}

-After the intuitive discussion in the introduction, we now give a precise definition of stochastic and relative entropy codes.
-The setting is similar to the usual assumptions in source coding.
+We now give a precise definition of stochastic and relative entropy codes; the setting is similar to source coding with its usual assumptions.
 For a given input $x \in \XSpace$, our goal is to encode the output of some fixed mechanism $Y \sim P_{Y \mid X = x}$ over space $\YSpace$.
 As is standard, we assume that the input/source follows some distribution $X \sim P_X$.
 The case $Y = X$ corresponds to lossless source coding, and in any other case, we think of $Y$ as a lossy representation of $X$.
 Then, we look for a triplet consisting of 1) a random variable $Z$ independent of $X$, 2) an encoder function $\enc_z: \XSpace \to \{0, 1\}^*$, and 3) a decoder $\dec_z: \{0, 1\}^* \to \YSpace$.
 Observe that the encoder and decoder are actually an ensemble of functions parameterised by some variable $z$.
 This triplet ``implements'' the mechanism $Y \mid X = x$:

 Note that the randomness in the above equation comes purely from the shared randomness $Z$.
 From the perspective of the ``reverse Cardan method'' in \Cref{sec:intro}, $X=Y$ is the ``secret'' message we wish to encode, $Z$ is the shared ``book,'' $\enc_Z$ corresponds to constructing a grille for a given book $Z$, and $\dec_Z$ corresponds to laying the grille over the text to reveal the hidden message.
 We now summarise the above discussion in the following definition. \begin{defbox}{Stochastic Code}{stochastic_code} For inputs $x \in \XSpace$ and conditional distributions $Y \sim P_{Y \mid X = x}$, we call the triplet $(Z, \enc_z, \dec_z)$ a \textit{stochastic code} for $Y \mid X = x$ if \begin{enumerate} \item $Z$ does not depend on $x$, \item $(Z, \enc_z, \dec_z)$ satisfies \Cref{eq:rec_correctness_criterion}. \end{enumerate} \end{defbox}